Simon (computer)

-Simon was a relay-based computer, described by Edmund Berkeley in a series of thirteen construction articles in Radio-Electronics magazine, from October 1950.
-Intended for the educational purpose of demonstrating the concept of digital computer, it could not be used for any significant practical computation since it had only two bits of memory.
-In 1950, it sold for US$600.
+Simon was a relay-based electromechanical computer, described by Edmund Berkeley in a series of thirteen construction articles in Radio-Electronics magazine, from October 1950.
+Intended for the educational purpose of demonstrating the concept of a digital computer, it could not be used for any significant practical computation since it handled only two-bit numbers (values 0 through 3) and had only 32 bits (16 two-bit registers) of memory.
+A working model was first built by two graduate students at Columbia University for less than US$300 ($ in 2022 dollars) in parts.
 Some have described it as the "first personal computer", although its extremely limited capacity and its unsuitability for use for any purpose other than as an educational demonstration make that classification questionable.

 History

 The "Simon project" arose as a result of the Berkeley's book Giant Brains, or Machines That Think, published in November 1949.
 There, the author said:

-In November 1950, Berkeley wrote an article titled Simple Simon for Scientific American magazine, that described digital computing principles to the general public.
+In November 1950, Berkeley wrote an article titled "Simple Simon" for Scientific American magazine, that described digital computing principles to the general public.
 Despite Simon's extreme lack of resources (it could only represent the numbers 0, 1, 2 and 3), Berkeley stated on page 40 that the machine "possessed the two unique properties that define any true mechanical brain: it can transfer information automatically from any one of its "registers" to any other, and it can perform reasoning operations of indefinite length."
 Berkeley concluded his article anticipating the future:

 Technical specifications

 The Simon's architecture was based on relays.
 The programs ran from a standard paper tape, with five rows of holes for data.
-The registers and ALU stored only 2 bits.
+The registers and ALU stored only two bits.
 The user entered data via punched paper, or by five keys on the front panel.
 The machine output data through five lamps.